configcat/docs/website/docs/targeting/targeting-overview.md

 A *feature flag* is a setting that yields a **boolean** value, that is used to decide whether an application feature should be turned ON or OFF.
 It is also known as a feature toggle, feature switch, feature flipper, conditional feature, etc.

-ff kifejezest hasznaljuk mert az a leggyakobb fajtaja a settingeknek ha ffrol beszelunk akkor az a settingekre is vonatkozik

 :::info
 Throughout this documentation, we will use the term *feature flag* to refer to both feature flags and settings for simplicity, because feature flags are the most common type of settings.
 :::